 The homemade kombucha brewers are going to love this one!
-This Blueberry Kombucha recipe is delightfully fruity and easy to brew!
+This 4-ingredient Blueberry Kombucha recipe is delightfully fruity and easy to brew!
 Recipe works well with both fresh or frozen blueberries.

 I took an unexpected trip back to America a few weeks ago.
 The first week was spent in the critical cardiac unit of a hospital, the second week was spent crying tears of joy, and the third weeks involved gallons and gallons of kombucha.
 And now that our family is back on their feet and letting out a huge sigh of relief, let’s talk kombucha.

 My mom’s kombucha, to be exact.
 Living in balmy Alabama, her kombucha SCOBY has quickly grown into a massive beast, churning out fresh batches every week.
 Needless to say, my slow churning cold weather Dutch kombucha is jealous.

 So I took advantage of her quick brewing ‘bucha and tested out a bunch of flavors while I was there, to include peach, ginger, apple, and honey!
 Recipes all coming soon, but today we’re going with a simple fruity basic…Blueberry Kombucha!

 There are two main fermentation phases when making homemade kombucha: